inno-devops-labs/F23-intro-course-labs/lab3/GitResetPractice.md

       ```

       `git reset --hard HEAD~1` removed the last commint from commit history as well as from index file and from working tree.
-      At the same time any changes to tracked files in the working tree since <commit> were discarded.
+      At the same time any changes to tracked files in the working tree since "commit" were discarded.

 **Reflection:**